Skip to main contentSkip to navigation

 What happens if a Smart Array RAID transformation is interrupted?

 P-series Smart Array controllers run background transformations such as RAID level migration, capacity expansion, and stripe-size changes while the array stays online.
 The RIS tracks a transformation watermark.
 If a drive drops or the server crashes mid-transformation, the array is left with split geometry.
 One LBA range may still be the source level and stripe size while the other range is the target.
 Standard recovery software cannot parse a split geometry blindly.
-We carve the RIS watermark hex, hand it to PC-3000 RAID, and reconstruct each region under its own geometry.
+We carve the RIS watermark hex, hand it to Data Extractor Express RAID Edition, and reconstruct each region under its own geometry.

 Can I swap a P410 array into a P420 or P440 chassis?